 In this part, we will compare the behaviour of Logistic Regression to SVMs with Linear and Radial Basis Function (RBF) kernels.
-You can find the code on https://vatsalsharan.github.io/fall22/cc_hw2.zip.
+You can find the code in the zip file for the programming questions.

 Take some time to understand the code.
 Running the code will create 3 datasets: MOON, CIRCLES and LIN-EARLY_SEPARABLE, train 6 classifiers on each dataset, and generate a graph with 6×7 grid of scatter plots.
 The first column displays the data while the remaining columns display the learned decision boundary of 6 classifiers.
 The number in the bottom right of each plot shows the classifier accuracy.
 Odd rows correspond to the training data while even rows correspond to the test data for each dataset.
 For the following questions, explain your observations in 2-3 lines.